Tehhs/notebook/README.md

 function findWords(inputString) : int[] {
   all words in inputString that contain "the" and output the amount }
 * Custom WIndows 11 search because HOLY * windows 11 search is BAD and annoying
+* Chrome extension that will just look for any timezone strings in the body and just convert them to local so you dont see shit like "14:00 GMT" some some shit like that